mturk/svcbatch/README.md

   Instead rotating Svcbatch.log from `1 ..
 2` it will rotate
   exiting log files from `1 ..
 4.`.

-  In case log rotation was enabled by using **/R** parameter, SvcBatch will rename existing`SvcBatch.log` to `SvcBatch.log.dddsssss`, and create a new `SvcBatch.log`.

-  The `dddsssss` is the format constructed as tree digit day of the current year (001 ..
-366) and number of seconds since midnight (00000 ..
-86400), using current local or system time (depending on **/L** option).

 * **/N [log name]**